 This week we are learning about Louis Braille.

-Louis Braille was born on January 4, 1809 in Coupvray, France.
-His dad was a harness maker.
-When he was three years old he injured one of his eyes with a leather tool.
-Both of his eyes became infected which caused him to go completely blind by the time he was five years old.
-At ten years old, he attended the National Institute for the Blind which was the first school for the blind in Paris.
-During school he was inspired by Charles Barbier’s sonography code and he spent the years from age 12-15 developing Braille.
+At ten years old, Louis Braille attended the National Institute for the Blind, which was the first school for the blind in Paris.
+During school he was inspired by Charles Barbier’s sonography code, and he spent the years from ages 12-15 developing Braille.
 Braille is now the primary tool used to teach blind people how to read.
 Learn more about the life of this amazing man with these FREE Printables, Unit Studies, and Hands-On Activities about the life and work of famous inventor Louis Braille.

 Louis Braille Reading Comprehension Worksheet from Education.com